rbowsley/lamplighthelp/source/20-0-0_The_Charge_Module-_Introduction.markdown

 # 20.0.0 The Charge Module: Introduction

-> The Charge Module allows you to set charges for attending a {{work}} session, and then decide who should pay that charge
+> The Charge Module allows you to set charges for attending a {{work}} record, and then decide who should pay that charge